-In June 2014, the Financial Accounting Standards Board ("FASB) issued Accounting Standards Update ("ASU") No. 2014-11, "Transfers and Servicing (Topic 860): Repurchase-to-Maturity Transactions, Repurchase Financings, and Disclosures," ("ASU 2014-11") amending FASB Accounting Standards Codification Topic 860, "Transfers and Servicing."
+In June 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-11, "Transfers and Servicing (Topic 860): Repurchase-to-Maturity Transactions, Repurchase Financings, and Disclosures," ("ASU 2014-11") amending FASB Accounting Standards Codification Topic 860, "Transfers and Servicing."
 The amended guidance changes the accounting for repurchase-to-maturity transactions and repurchase financing arrangements.
 The guidance also requires new disclosures for certain transfers accounted for as sales and collateral supporting transactions that are accounted for as secured borrowings.
-ASU 2014-11 is effective for annual and interim periods beginning after December 15, 2014, except for the disclosures related to secured borrowings, which are effective for annual periods beginning after December 15, 2014 (January 1, 2015 for our company).
-The adoption of ASU 2014-11 is not expected to have a material impact on the consolidated statement of financial condition, but may impact our disclosures.
+ASU 2014-11 is effective for annual and interim periods beginning after December 15, 2014, except for the disclosures related to secured borrowings, which are effective for annual periods beginning after December 15, 2014, and for interim periods beginning after March 15, 2015.
+The adoption of ASU 2014-11 is not expected to have a material impact on the Company's financial position, but may impact the Company's disclosures.